Invention Disclosure: Everything You Need to Know

 While most laboratory notebooks are relied on to figure out the actual date of invention and to determine the inventor, they can't usually be used as an invention disclosure.
 They don't contain enough information, they are often illegible, and they are not witnessed.

 If the lab notebook is kept properly with enough information, proper witnessing, and is clear and easy to read, then it can be used as an invention disclosure.
 If you would like to use your laboratory notebook as an invention disclosure, make sure to include a detailed description of the invention and that those pages are dated and signed by the inventor and witnesses.

 - What is considered a public disclosure of an invention?

 Anything that makes it easily available to the public such as a journal, a conference presentation, a publication on the internet, or a dissertation indexed at the library.
 If the published work describes the basic ideas in enough detail that someone else would be able to make and use the invention, then this is seen as a public disclosure of the invention.

 If you need help with invention disclosures, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.